colinhacks/zod/README.md

 ### Custom validation

-Every Zod schema has a `.refine` method that lets you define custom validation checks.
+`.refine(validator: (data:T)=>any, err?: string)`

 Zod was designed to mirror TypeScript as closely as possible.
 But there are many so-called "refinement types" you may wish to check for that can't be represented in TypeScript's type system.
 For instance: checking that a number is an Int or that a string is a valid email address.

-In these cases, you would use the `.refine` method.
+For this instances, you can define custom a validation check on _any_ Zod schema with `.refine`:

 ```ts
 const myString = z.string().refine(val => val.length <= 255, "String can't be more than 255 characters");
 ```

+Here is the type signature for `.refine`:

 As you can see, `.refine` takes two arguments.

-The first is the validation function, and the second is a custom error message .
-The argument to the validation function (`val` in the example above) is statically typed to be the inferred type of the schema.
+1. The first is the validation function.
+This function takes one input (of type `T` — the inferred type of the schema) and returns `any`.
+Any truthy value will pass validation.
+(Prior to zod@1.6.2 the validation function had to return a boolean.)
+2. The second argument is a custom error message.
+Read more about error handling in Zod [here](#errors)

 Check out [validator.js](https://github.com/validatorjs/validator.js) for a bunch of useful string validation functions.

 ## Type inference

-You can extract the TypeScript type of any schema with `z.infer<typeof [schema]>`.
+You can extract the TypeScript type of any schema with `z.infer<typeof mySchema>`.

 ```ts
 const A = z.string();